gaussic/keras-en-backup/sources/models/sequential.md

 __Raises__

-RuntimeError: If the model was never compiled.
+- __RuntimeError__: If the model was never compiled.
-ValueError: In case of mismatch between the provided input data and what the model expects.
+- __ValueError__: In case of mismatch between the provided input data and what the model expects.

 ----

 ### evaluate